tillitis/tillitis-key1/doc/toolchain_setup.md

 ## Firmware: riscv toolchain

-The Tillitis Key 1 implements a [picorv32](https://github.com/YosysHQ/picorv32) soft core CPU, which is a RISC-V microcontroller with the M and C instructions (RV32IMC).
-You can read
+The TKey implements a [picorv32](https://github.com/YosysHQ/picorv32) soft core CPU, which is a RISC-V microcontroller with the C instructions and Zmmul extension, multiply without divide (RV32ICZmmul).
+You can read [more](https://www.sifive.com/blog/all-aboard-part-1-compiler-args) about it.
-[more](https://www.sifive.com/blog/all-aboard-part-1-compiler-args)
-about it.